tayganr/lakehouse/modules/module02b.md

 ## :tada: Summary

-You have successfully setup a pipeline to incrementally load the fact table (Orders) following using the Delta Lake format.
+You have successfully setup a pipeline to incrementally load the fact table (Orders) using the Delta Lake format.

 [Continue >](../modules/module03.md)